Ashyni/mpv-scripts/README.md

 Base on https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autocrop.lua.

-Script to "cropping" dynamically, hard-coded black bars detected with lavfi-cropdetect filter for Ultra Wide Screen (21:9) or any screen different from 16:9 (Phone/old TV).
+Script to "cropping" dynamically, hard-coded black bars detected with lavfi-cropdetect filter for Ultra Wide Screen or any screen (Smartphone/Tablet).

 ## Status

-It's now really stable, but can probably be improved for more edge case.
+It's now really stable, but can probably be improved to handle more case.

 ## Usage